Collaborative Law in Rochester, NY

-Cyndy Rochford is a collaborative divorce attorney in Rochester, NY and the Finger Lakes region, specially trained in collaborative law divorce methods, which emphasize compassion, creative problem-solving, and open communication.
+Rochford Law & Mediation is a firm in Rochester, NY and the Finger Lakes region, specially trained in collaborative law divorce methods, which emphasize compassion, creative problem-solving, and open communication.
 The results are more productive and meaningful dialogue in pursuit of non-adversarial and amicable resolutions.

 What is a Collaborative Law Divorce?